Bug (2006 film): Soundtrack

 The film's theme song is performed by Serj Tankian, the lead singer of the rock band System of a Down.
 "Beautiful Day" is performed by Scott Weiland, the lead singer of the rock band Stone Temple Pilots.

 Additional artists are Sean and Sara Watkins (of Nickel Creek), Chainsaw Kittens, The Backsliders, Susan Tedeschi, Jerry Leiber, The Coasters, Alvin Robinson, Los Tigres del Norte, Leon Russell, and Brian Tyler.

 The soundtrack was released in stores on May 22, 2007.

 Release

 Distributed by Lionsgate, the film premiered in May 2006 in France in the Directors' Fortnight section at the 2006 Cannes Film Festival.

 The film received its U.S. premiere at Fantastic Fest on September 25, 2006, in Austin, Texas.
 It opened in the U.S. at 1,661 theaters on May 25, 2007.
-In its opening weekend it earned $3.24 million, and ranked as number four, of the most-seen films of the weekend, placed behind the popular franchise films Pirates of the Caribbean 3, Shrek 3 and Spider-Man 3.

 It was released to theaters in France on February 21, 2007.
 It drew praise from most critics in France, but did not reach the top in the box office.
 In its opening week in France, it ranked as number twenty of the most-visited films of the week, and earned $216,244 from sixty-six screens.